Everyone is a creator

 In addition, the remote work trend has given rise to a new economy of creators.
 They are finding a balance between their passions and monetization.

 Are you tired of people pretending to be smart?
 Want to learn how to grow your brand using a simple step-by-step process?
 It's time to join the movement and discover why creativity makes you happy!

 Product placement in today's creator economy must be tastefully strategic, where even misjudgments can forever empower or damage your professional brand.

 Hollywood product placement executives like Lorenzo Rusin frequently weigh in on tasteful brand integration in today's creator economy.

 $30 billion.
-Yes, you read that correctly. $30 billion will be paid out to creators using online payment services in the next three years.
+Yes, you read that correctly.
+In the next three years, $30 billion will be paid out to creators using online payment services.
 Moreover, that number is likely to grow as funding in tech startups is booming!
-Startups are building platforms with creators in mind so that it's easier than ever to create content and multiple revenue streams.
+Startups are building platforms with creators in mind, so it's easier than ever to create content and multiple revenue streams.

 The Norm Group is here to help you transition from one-off projects to sustained, ongoing creativity.
 We'll guide you through critical concepts and give examples of how successful creators have built sustainable businesses on Medium, Instagram, Twitter, Patreon, etc.